Stroke abroad: Can You Fly After a Stroke?

 Flying After a Stroke – How to Manage?

-As a result for stroke survivors, multiple significant risks are linked to flying after a stroke, specifically with a normal airline.
+As a result, multiple significant risks are linked to flying after a stroke, specifically with a normal airline.
 A key reason patients desire to fly after one might be that better medical care and medical help are available in their home country.
 Moreover, homesickness and potential language barriers with the local doctors are popular reasons why people wish to fly back to their home destination as quickly as possible.
 It raises the need for getting a professional air ambulance service often accompanied by an onboard doctor, even at the eleventh hour, instead of a standard airline.

 Get in touch